Concurrent Alcohol and Ultram Abuse

 The Problem of Alcohol and Ultram Abuse

-Abusing Ultram and alcohol together can have harmful effects on one another, leading to increased risk of serious side effects.
+When used together, Ultram and alcohol can amplify one another’s effects, leading to increased risk of serious side effects.

-It is, however, becoming increasingly abused and its effects are shown to be similar to those of other opiate painkillers--such as hydrocodone and oxycodone--some of the most prevalent prescription drugs of abuse.
-It is especially dangerous when combined with alcohol.
+It is, however, becoming increasingly abused and its effects are shown to be similar to those of other opiate painkillers—such as hydrocodone and oxycodone—which are some of the most prevalent prescription drugs of abuse.
+Ultram is especially dangerous when combined with alcohol.

 Ultram works by: